databrickslabs/migrate/README.md

   --users               Import all the users and groups from the logfile.
   --workspace           Import all notebooks from export dir into the
                         workspace.
+  --notebook-format {DBC,SOURCE,HTML}
-  --workspace-acls      Permissions for workspace objects to import --import-home IMPORT_HOME
+                        Choose the file format of the notebook to import (default: DBC) --workspace-acls      Permissions for workspace objects to import --import-home IMPORT_HOME
+                        User workspace name to import, typically the users email address
+  --import-groups       Groups to import into a new workspace.
+Includes group
+                        creation and user notebooks.
-                        User workspace name to import, typically the users email address --archive-missing     Import all missing users into the top level /Archive/ directory.
+  --archive-missing     Import all missing users into the top level /Archive/
+                        directory.
   --libs                Import all the libs from the logfile into the